Millions of Americans risk losing power and water as massive, unpaid utility bills pile up

 The stakes are even higher in communities where municipalities own their own water, electric or gas utilities.
 With local budgets in disarray — and billions of dollars in long-sought local aid unlikely to come from Washington — many of these cities simply cannot afford the kind of losses their investor-owned counterparts might be able to stomach.

 In North Carolina, roughly 1 million residents over the summer fell behind on their electricity bills, leading rural cities to beg the state to cancel its moratorium.
 In Georgia, meanwhile, the state’s short-lived utility shut-off moratorium applied only to private entities such as Georgia Power.
-But municipally owned power sources — including in Griffin, the city of 23,000 where the Parson family lives — had followed suit voluntarily for only a short time.
-The city manager did not respond to a request for comment.
+But municipally owned power sources — including in Griffin, the city of 23,000 where the Parson family lives — had followed suit voluntarily for only a short time, according to Georgia Watch, a local advocacy group.
+The city’s manager did not respond to a request for comment.

 Even without the shut-off bans, the arrival of cold weather automatically triggers seasonal protections throughout the country, giving Americans at least some relief entering the more expensive winter months.
 But those bans vary widely, and in some cases, they protect only certain low-income residents from utility shut-offs — a far cry from the more robust rules put in place earlier in the pandemic.